tiagomiguelcs/LRKM/README.md

 **Feel free to fork the repo, happy coding! 🙃**

 # Installation and Usage
-1. Install dependencies as follows: `sudo apt install xdotool python3-evdev`.
+1. Install dependencies as follows: `sudo apt install xdotool python3-evdev` for X11 or `sudo apt install ydotool python3-evdev` for Wayland.
 2. Add the execute permission to `main.sh` as follows: `chmod +x main.sh`.
 4. Run LRKM as follows: `./main.sh`.